Pheromone Mating Disruption

 Pacific BioControl Logo

-CURES has partnered with Pacific Biocontrol to provide growers with Navel Orangeworm (NOW) pheromone mating disruptors.
-If you are interested in procuring your own mating disruptors, please contact Jeannine Lowrimore at jlowrimore@pacificbiocontrol.com
+CURES has partnered with Pacific Biocontrol to provide growers with Navel Orangeworm (NOW) and Codling Moth pheromone mating disruptors.
+If you are interested in procuring your own mating disruptors, please contact Jeannine Onstott at jonstott@pacificbiocontrol.com

 PXL_20240501_191527611 (1)